devploit/awesome-ctf-resources/README.md

 Any contribution is welcome, send me a PR! ❤️

-*- The programs and resources collected do not belong to me and have been compiled for educational purposes only -*
+*-The software and resources collected do not belong to me and have been compiled for educational purposes only-*

 <p align="center">
 <img src="https://i.imgur.com/d4aShjQ.jpg" width="600" height="300" >